cockroachdb/docs/v19.2/remove-nodes.md

 ### Step 3.
 Start the decommissioning process on the node

-SSH to any live node in the cluster and run the [`cockroach node decommission`](cockroach-node.html) command with the ID of the node to decommission:
+Run the [`cockroach node decommission`](cockroach-node.html) command with the ID of the node to decommission:

 <div class="filter-content" markdown="1" data-scope="secure">
 {% include copy-clipboard.html %}